hexaaproject/hexaa-backend/README.md

 setfacl -dR -m u:"$HTTPDUSER":rwX -m u:`whoami`:rwX app/cache /var/log/hexaa app/logs
 ```

+Run the post-update script to create the database schema:

+    bash post-update.sh

 You need to install the aa4sp module for simplesamlphp and configure it to use the HEXAA attribute resolver.

 2) Configure Apache